Need Help? Just Ask.

 For minor injuries, you must remember that minor injuries where you ‘feel fine’ could progress to a more serious injury in the future.
 In this case, it is always better to be safe than sorry and advisable that you go to your nearest accident and emergency (A&E) or local GP to be checked out.

 It is important to report the accident to the local council.
-You should request that they complete an accident report from.
+You should request that they complete an accident report form.

 Details of any witnesses to the accident – their names and contact information.

 It is important that you collect all the relevant information in connection with your accident: